 - Hit the play button to verify if the drum hits are synced correctly

-- If the notes are late, right click on any part of the chart and click on "add/remove part" or "change part lenght" to increase or decrease the duration of a part.
+- If the notes are late, right click on any part of the chart and click "add/remove part" or "change part lenght" to increase or decrease the duration of that part.

 Step 6: Once Your Music Is Perfectly Synced, Time to Add the Sound Effects